flatpak/flatpak-docs/docs/desktop-integration.rst

 On X11 applications can rely on system-provided titlebars if they don't want to draw their own window controls.
 For a consistent Wayland experience applications must always provide their own.
-See `libdecor <https://gitlab.gnome.org/jadahl/libdecor>`_ for a general solution.
+Typically toolkits handle this but raw wayland clients can use `libdecor <https://gitlab.gnome.org/jadahl/libdecor>`_ for a general solution.

 Window decorations